kekesipeti2/PythonGitIDETutorials/tutorials/InstallingPython.md

 The recommended environment and package handling software for Python is [Anaconda](https://www.anaconda.com/products/individual).
 After installing Anaconda you can open Anaconda Navigator and create a new environment.

- 1. Head to Environments menu.
+ 1. Head to `Environments` menu.
- 2. Click on Create.
+ 2. Click on `Create`.
- 3. Enter an Environment name and click on Create.
+ 3. Enter an Environment name and click on `Create`.
 Make sure to select a Python version above 3.0, because there is no backwards compatibility to Python 2.

 ![Anaconda environments](/tutorials/imgs/img1.jpg)